 One doesn’t think of Baguio and not think of Burnham Park especially the quintessential lake filled with colorful swan boats.
 For this quick visit, we tried the bikes for rent at the side of the park.

-Known as Baguio’famous haunted house, Laperal Mansion looks just like any other unassuming Victorian-styled house.
-Built in 1920 by one of Baguio’s oldest clans, the White House is said to be a witness to the gruesome demise of the family during the Japanese occupation.
-This led to the house being a hotbed of paranormal activity since then. last 2013, it was opened to the public as a gallery where bamboo and wood art by Filipino artists are exhibited.
+Known as Baguio’s famous haunted house, Laperal Mansion looks just like any other unassuming Victorian-styled house.
+Built on 1920 by one of Baguio’s oldest clans, the White House is said to be a witness to the gruesome demise of the family during the Japanese occupation.
+This led to the house becoming a hotbed of paranormal activity since then. last 2013, it was opened to the public as a gallery where bamboo and wood art by Filipino artists are exhibited.
 If you’re a fan of art or dark tourism, this is worth a visit.
 Honestly, even with all the artwork and people inside, the house still gave me the creeps.

 The trip won’t be complete without a visit to this famous church, known to many as the Baguio Cathedral.
 Accessible via Session Road, Our Lady of Atonement Cathedral is known for its twin spires and is also the biggest church in the city so don’t be surprised that it is almost always packed.
 Be sure to check out the stained glass windows.